azriellee/security-auditing/readme.md

 ## About Me

-I'm a soon to be graduate in Computer Science and I've been learning about the Smart Contract Security and Security Auditing for a little less than a month.
+I'm a recent graduate from NUS Computer Science and I've been learning about the Smart Contract Security and Security Auditing since April 2025.
 I have always found blockchain, Web3 and DeFi technology really interesting and I'm glad that I discovered the world of Smart Contract Development and Auditing.
 I started off doing Ethernaut challenges first, before moving to Damn Vulnerable Defi.
 Now with my improved knowledge and skills I will be transitioning to doing more Competitve Security Audits

 This repo represents my journey and growth through practical contests.
 I can't wait for the day that I look through this repo and realise how much I've grown in this space.